-METRIC INITIAL CEDS VALUE 2016 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in the number of new firms created in the Austin- RR MSA each year In 2012, 3,313 new firms were established in the Austin-RR MSA.
-In 2013, 3,368 new firms were established in the Austin-RR MSA.
+METRIC INITIAL CEDS VALUE 2017 CEDS VALUE CURRENT VALUE TREND SOURCE Increase in the number of new firms created in the Austin- RR MSA each year In 2012, 3,313 new firms were established in the Austin-RR MSA.
 In 2014, 3,469 new firms were established in the Austin-RR MSA.
+No more current data produced.
 U.S. Census Bureau, Business Dynamics Statistics Increase in the number and value of venture capital investments in the Austin-RR MSA In 2015, 99 venture capital deals were completed in the MSA worth a total of \$740.0 million.
-In 2015, 99 venture capital deals were completed in the MSA worth a total of \$740.0 million.
 In 2016, 188 venture capital deals were completed in the MSA worth a total of \$977.2 million.
+In 2017, 207 venture capital deals were completed in the MSA worth a total of \$1.17 billion.
 National Venture Capital Association Increase in the number of patents awarded to intellectual property owners in the Capital Area 2,810 patents were awarded to intellectual property owners in the Capital Area in 2014 2,715 patents were awarded in 2015.
-2,715 patents were awarded in 2015.(USPTO Data for 2016 not yet available at time of publishing) U.S. Patent and Trademark Office Increase in the number of jobs created through expansion of existing businesses In 2014, 4,871 jobs were created by firms in the Austin-RR MSA that announced major expansions.
-In 2015, 4,970 jobs were created by firms in the Austin-RR MSA that announced major expansions.
-In 2016, 5,230 jobs were created by firms in the Austin-RR MSA that announced major expansions.
+No more current data produced.
+U.S. Patent and Trademark Office Increase in the number of jobs created through expansion of existing businesses In 2014, 4,871 jobs were created by firms in the Austin-RR MSA that announced major expansions.
+In 2016, 5,423 jobs were created by firms in the Austin-RR MSA that announced major expansions.
+In 2017, 10,212 jobs were created by firms in the Austin-RR MSA that announced major expansions.
 Greater Austin Chamber of Commerce